frontendpatterns/frontendpatterns.dev/src/content/patterns/normalized-state.md

 ---
 # Normalized State

-Structure state as flat lookup tables to avoid data duplication and simplify updates.

 ## Problem

 Nested data structures lead to duplicated entities scattered throughout state, causing sync nightmares when updating a single item.
 Updating a user's name requires searching through multiple arrays and objects.
 Deeply nested updates are verbose and error-prone.
 The same blog post appears in multiple places with different versions, showing inconsistent data to users.